carolisteia/greek-paGAN/README.md

 # dataset
 ## classification
-The original dataset is available from the ICDAR 2013 competition [here](https://faubox.rrze.uni-erlangen.de/getlink/fi8qaEMwMkc5L2Bg7tdh5L/HomerCompTraining.zip).
-For this exercise, we are using cropped images of each character on the papyrus, which can be downloaded [here](https://www.dropbox.com/scl/fo/xmzzg3rks3f9xf0s5i4bz/ABAEORqLtKzgfCxIqjGahPg?rlkey=mtr91csjom9h1274ppeem2gss&st=igv0rka5&dl=0).
+The original dataset is from the ICDAR 2023 [competition](https://lme.tf.fau.de/competitions/2023-competition-on-detection-and-recognition-of-greek-letters-on-papyri/).
+Participating teams focused on glyph detection and recognition in ancient Greek texts on damaged papyri.
+For this exercise, we are using cropped images of each character from the papyrus, available for download here.
 # Install
 ## Tensorflow
 Source code : https://www.tensorflow.org/install/pip